 Investor persona is primarily driven by the investor temperament, which is how investors tend to behave when the market goes up and down.
-According to research by Dr. Andrew Lo from MIT based on a global survey of 29,352 investors collected over three years, investors can be put into the following categories.
+According to research by Dr. Andrew Lo from MIT based on a global survey of 30,000 investors collected over three years, investors can be put into the following categories.

-- Risk Seekers: The opposite of Safety Seekers.
+- Risk Seeker: The opposite of Safety Seekers.